OfficeDev/office-js-docs-pr/docs/develop/get-the-whole-document-from-an-add-in-for-powerpoint-or-word.md

 - An XML manifest file (GetDoc_App.xml) for the add-in, available on a shared network folder or add-in catalog.
 The manifest file must point to the location of the HTML file mentioned previously.

-You can also create an add-in for PowerPoint or Word by using [Visual Studio 2015](get-started/create-and-debug-office-add-ins-in-visual-studio) or [any editor](get-started/create-an-office-add-in-using-any-editor).
+You can also create an add-in for PowerPoint or Word by using [Visual Studio](../get-started/create-and-debug-office-add-ins-in-visual-studio.md) or [any editor](../get-started/create-an-office-add-in-using-any-editor.md).

 ### Core concepts to know for creating a task pane add-in